TissueImageAnalytics/tiatoolbox/docs/visualization.rst

     ssh -L 5006:localhost:5006 -L 5000:localhost:5000 user@remote_machine

-this will start a ssh session where the two ports the interface uses by default (5006 and 5000) are forwarded.
+This will start a ssh session where the two ports the interface uses by default (5006 and 5000) are forwarded.

-you can then launch the interface on the remote machine as above (tiatoolbox must be installed on the remote machine), and open the browser on your local machine.
+You can then launch the interface on the remote machine as above (TIAToolbox must be installed on the remote machine), and open the browser on your local machine.
 Navigate to localhost:5006 to view the interface.

 .. _interface: